-Captions can be defined as the text version of speech and other sound in traditional audio-visual media such as films, television, DVDs and online videos.
+Captions is the text version of speech and other sounds in traditional audio-visual media such as films, television, DVDs and online videos.

 Captions are provided to enhance audio content and benefit people:

 - with diverse learning styles